The latest from the Political Grapevine:

 Affront to Christmas Awards

-The Becket Fund for Religious Liberty has announced its Ebenezer awards, handed out for "the most ridiculous affront" to Christmas.
+The Becket Fund for Religious Liberty (search) has announced its Ebenezer awards, handed out for "the most ridiculous affront" to Christmas.

 Third place went to Macy's Department Stores, where employees were asked to say "Season's Greetings" instead of Merry Christmas.
 Earning second place was the school district in Plano, Texas, where a judge restored students' right to give Christian gifts at the school's "Winter Break" party.